OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 match.
 Of course considering all options is not practical, so we limit the search to union nodes that have a name (primary or synonym) in common with the source node.

-In some cases it would be possible to identify further candidates by looking at identifiers; for example, it often happens that when NCBI is revised, a taxon keeps its NCBI identifier, but changes its name.
-This is not currently handled.

 ### Separation heuristic: Skeleton taxonomy